LINWEN607/congregate/dev/bin/placeholder-user-scripts/README.md

 This script will:

 1. Read the updated placeholder users CSV
-2. Make GraphQL API calls to the destination GitLab instance
-3. Reassign placeholder users to actual GitLab users
+2. Make [API](https://docs.gitlab.com/api/group_placeholder_reassignments/#reassign-placeholders) calls to the destination GitLab instance that will reassign placeholder users to actual GitLab users
-4. Log the results and record any failures

 ## Step 5: Cancel Reassignments (Optional)